kc9000/Hasty-Features/README.md

   In the modal, I wanted an easy way for users to scroll through images, so I built an image carousel with arrows on the sides and a bottom index component.
 Left and Right keyboard arrows can also be used to navigate.

-- Public Url coded to be able to easily access
+- Public Url coded for quick/easy access

   I wanted a user to be able to go directly to the listing page, so the Url is coded using the ListingId that I am grabbing using 'useParams' from React Router.
 This way users can easily share the Url with others to look at a listing.
 Eventually, there will be two paths to get to the listing page - one from clicking on a Listing 'card' from a multitude of listings/cards, and the other directly from the Url.

-- Mapping and Switch functions for Images, Service, Amenities w/ State management
+- Mapping and Switch functions for Images, Services, and Amenities w/ State management

   My database returns a lot of properties for a listing to include JSON objects for amenities, services, and images.
 I am using mapping functions to map these objects to their own arrays in my State.
   I am mapping Images into a format useable for my image Carousel to include some changes to its HTML.